melisgl/journal/README.md

 ## 2 Portability

-Tested on ABCL, CCL, CLISP, CMUCL, ECL, and SBCL.
+Tested and supported on on ABCL, CCL, CMUCL, ECL, and SBCL.
 AllegroCL Express edition runs out of heap while running the tests.
-On Lisps that seem to lack support for disabling and enabling of interrupts, such as ABCL and CLISP, durability is compromised, and any attempt to [`SYNC-JOURNAL`][b2ff] (see [Synchronization strategies][f532] and [Safety][7bf3]) will be a runtime error.
+On Lisps that seem to lack support for disabling and enabling of interrupts, such as ABCL, durability is compromised, and any attempt to [`SYNC-JOURNAL`][b2ff] (see [Synchronization strategies][f532] and [Safety][7bf3]) will be a runtime error.

+Journal depends on BORDEAUX-THREADS.
+Consequently, it does not load on implementations without real thread such as CLISP.

 <a id="x-28JOURNAL-3A-40JOURNAL-BACKGROUND-20MGL-PAX-3ASECTION-29"></a>